StonyBrookNLP/teabreac/README.md

 python summarize_results.py
 ```

 Note that all our experiments (training, prediction, evaluation) were done in allennlp, and we ported the models and prediction scripts to huggingface posthoc.
-So there may be a slight difference in the numbers (expectedly less than one F1 point).
-We will be releasing allennlp code for training and prediction though.
-Stay tuned or ping me if you're interested.
+So there is a slight difference in the numbers (all within 0.5 F1 points, sometimes higher sometimes lower).
+See `results_report.txt` for our huggingface regenerated numbers.
+If you're interested in allennlp code with identical numbers, feel free to ping me.

 ## Citation